AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/enable-debug-logging.md

 ---
 title: Debugging and Lifecycle Metrics
-description: A guide that explains how to set up a mobile property, by creating the property, installing extensions, and publishing the configuration.
-Completing this process allows you to use Mobile SDK.
+description: A guide that explains how to enable and use debug logging in your application.
+keywords:
+- Debug
+- Guide
+- Logging
+- Tutorial
 ---

 import Tabs from './tabs/enable-debug-logging.md'